Supercard of Honor XV: Storylines

-The event will feature professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
+The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.

 At Final Battle, Jonathan Gresham defeated Jay Lethal in an ROH World Championship match, where the original ROH World Title belt was at stake.
-Gresham was originally suppose to wrestle then-champion Bandido for the title, but Bandido had contracted COVID-19 and was pulled from the show.
+Gresham was originally supposed to wrestle then-champion Bandido for the title, but Bandido had contracted COVID-19 and was pulled from the show.
 While Gresham would appear in different promotions defending his championship, Bandido would do the same with his.
 Both men even defended their respective titles on the first show of Gresham's new promotion, TERMINUS.
 On January 20, it was announced that at Supercard of Honor XV, Bandido and Gresham would face each other in a championship unification match.

 At Final Battle, The Briscoe Brothers (Jay Briscoe and Mark Briscoe) defeated The OGK (Matt Taven and Mike Bennett) to win their record twelfth ROH World Tag Team Championship.
 However, during their celebration, the Briscoes would be confronted by All Elite Wrestling tag team FTR (Dax Harwood and Cash Wheeler), resulting in the two teams getting into a pull-apart brawl.
 On February 17, it was announced that the Briscoes would defend the ROH World Tag Team Championship at Supercard of Honor, and their opponents were soon confirmed to be FTR on March 18.

 On the January 13 episode of Impact Wrestling's weekly television series, Impact!, AAA Reina de Reinas Champion Deonna Purrazzo defeated ROH Women's World Champion Rok-C in a title vs. title match to claim the latter's title.
 On April 1, Purrazzo would be booked for the Multiverse of Matches at WrestleCon, which was held on the same night as Supercard of Honor XV.
 As a result, ROH announced that Willow Nightingale and Mercedes Martinez would face off at Supercard of Honor to determine an interim champion, with the winner facing Purrazzo at a later date in a championship unification match.